-Set out below is a list of the individuals who comprise the independent review committee (the "IRC") for the Funds:
+Set out below is a list of the individuals who comprise the IRC for the Funds:

 - Karen Fisher (Chair)

 - Thomas A. Eisenhauer (Member)

 - Donna E. Toth (Member)

 - James McPhedran (Member)

 - John Sheedy (Member)

 The IRC members perform a similar function as the IRC for other investment funds managed by the Manager or its affiliates.